ratals/Emotion-Detection/README.md

 Trained models:

-1. Build a CNN Artitecture from Scratch
+1. Built a CNN architecture from Scratch
-2. Build a CNN appliying Transfer Learning usign VGG16 CNN Arch.
+2. Built a CNN appliying Transfer Learning usign VGG16 CNN Arch.
-3. Lastly Build Model using Resnet50-V2 and Achieved a approx of 60% accuracy.
+3. Lastly Built Model using Resnet50-V2 and Achieved a approx of 60% accuracy.

 ## Building a CNN Applying Transfer Learning Using VGG16

 * Project Focus: Application of transfer learning to build a Convolutional Neural Network (CNN) using the VGG16 architecture.
 * Pre-trained Model: Utilizes VGG16, known for its deep layers and high accuracy on image classification tasks.
 * Transfer Learning Approach: Leverages pre-trained weights from VGG16 for efficient feature extraction.
-Fine-tunes the top layers of the network to adapt to the specific task.
+Later fine-tuned the top layers of the network to adapt to the specific task.
 * Benefits: Reduces training time.
 Improves model performance by building on the learned features of VGG16.
 * Process: Integrate VGG16 as the base model.
 Modify the network architecture to suit the new dataset.
 Train the model while retaining the learned weights of the convolutional base.
 * Objective: Demonstrate the efficiency and effectiveness of transfer learning in building robust CNN models for various applications.

 ## Building a CNN from Scratch

 This project involves developing a Convolutional Neural Network (CNN) from scratch for image classification.
 The custom architecture is designed to effectively learn and classify images using multiple convolutional, activation, normalization, pooling, and dropout layers.

 ### CNN Architecture Overview
   This custom Convolutional Neural Network (CNN) is designed for image classification with the following key components: